 The walls are also very firm and provide incredible support to your back when you are lying on your back.

-It also has 60 air jets that can give you a decent spa massage experience.
+It also has 60 air jets that can give you a decent massage experience.

-However, the air jets are slightly underpowered than the air jets larger inflatable hot tubs can provide.
+However, the air jets are slightly underpowered than the air jets larger hot tubs can provide.

 All-Access Control Panel